-With any job requiring replacement of action parts, attention needs to
+With any job requiring replacement of action parts, attention needs to up to its potential.

 Having these related repairs done at the same time will maximize the improvement to your instrument, in that each component of the job compliments the others.